US Foreign Policy

 • Equip, train, and organization of individual service branches

-• Serve as sernior uniformed advisers to the president, National Security Council, and Congress
+• Serve as senior uniformed advisers to the president, National Security Council, and Congress

 • Note: They’re not in the operational chain of command